jorsn/flakegen/README.md

 # flakegen

-In Nix flakes, inputs must be written as pure data, without function (see issues [NixOS/nix#3966](https://github.com/NixOS/nix/issues/3966) and [NixOS/nix#4945](https://github.com/NixOS/nix/issues/4945)).
+In Nix flakes, inputs must be written as pure data, without functions or thunks (see issues [NixOS/nix#3966](https://github.com/NixOS/nix/issues/3966) and [NixOS/nix#4945](https://github.com/NixOS/nix/issues/4945)).
 To generate inputs with the full power of the Nix language,